MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 <div id='id-section02'/>
 # Getting Started

 RAT is invoked via the command line.
-The assembly is delivered with exatuables that directly produce results
+The assembly is delivered with example exatuables and documents.
+By that, the handling of the software can be learned quick and the results are shown.

 <pre>
 .